AdmireKhulumo/Final-Exam-Mark-ML-Prediction/README.md

 ## Future Improvements
 I wish to produce the same kind of application using real data from a local university.
-Such a platform could be used byschool councillors to predict a student's final mark and offer councelling or helpbefore it is too late.
+Such a platform could be used by school counsellors and academic advisors to predict a student's final mark and offer counselling or help before it is too late.
 The only challenge is to collect the necessary data.